bmogil/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 ![](Images/amazon.png)
 ## Overview of Analysis
 * The purpose of this analysis was to determine if there is any bias toward favorable reviews from Amazon Vine members.
 To determine this, I selected one of the Amazon review datasets I found that were stored on S3.
-Then, I created an AWS RDS DB instance and selected PostgresSQL as the host engine.
-From there, I accessed the PostgresSQL DB instance through pgAdmin and created four tables.
+Then, I created an AWS RDS DB instance and selected PostgreSQL as the host engine.
+From there, I accessed the PostgreSQL DB instance through pgAdmin and created four tables.
 After that, I used PySpark to load in the Amazon dataset from S3 into my Google Colab notebook.
-Then, I used PySpark to parse the data and create four different dataframes, and loaded each of them into their appropriate table within the DB instance being hosted by AWS RDS, which I previously created in pgAdmin (PostgresSQL GUI).
+Then, I used PySpark to parse the data and create four different dataframes, and loaded each of them into their appropriate table within the DB instance being hosted by AWS RDS, which I previously created in pgAdmin (PostgreSQL GUI).
 ---
 ## Results
 * Since the original dataset was then split up into four different dataframes / tables (within pgAdmin), and I modified the DB's security settings to allow for public access, it would have been possible for anyone I granted permission to, to access this DB via pgAdmin (e.g. my colleagues, if needed).
 However, I chose to perform the queries necessary to identify any positivity bias from my dataset using PySpark.
 Therefore, I used the 'vine_table' dataframe (DF) ... which I named 'vine_df', (the 'vine_df' was created by simply filtering the original dataset for the 'review_id', 'star_rating', 'helpful_votes', 'total_votes', 'vine', and 'verified_purchase' columns) to perform the following queries: